jmbh/RecoveringWithinPersonDynamics/README.md

     a) `analysis_TVAR_fit_ESM.R` produces the estimated TVAR model in Section 4.3.
 Note this analysis can take upwards of 9 hours to run.
     b) `tvar_est_ESM.RDS` contains the final model produced by `analysis_TVAR_fit_ESM.R`.

+### Appendix A: Predicted States for Mean Switching HMM for ESM timeseries

+1. `analysis_TimeSeriesModels_ideal.R` reproduces Figure 11

+### Appendix B: Continuous-Time VAR(1) Results

+1. `/CTVAR`
+    a) `firstorderSDE_ctsem_ideal.R` estimates the CT-VAR model from the ideal data and saves the results in `linearSDE_ideal.RDS`
+    b) `firstorderSDE_ctsem_ESM.R` estimates the CT-VAR model from the ESM data and saves the results in `linearSDE_ESM.RDS`
+2. `analysis_additional_appendices.R` loads the results of the CT-VAR estimation and creates Figures 12 and 13

+### Appendix C: Simulated Data from Estimated Time Series
+1. `analysis_TimeSeriesModels_ideal.R` reproduces Figures 14 and 15

+### Appendix D: Assumption Checking, Diagnostics and the Box Jenkins Approach
+1. `analysis_additional_appendices.R` reproduces Figures 16, 17 and 18